BLaurenB/ideabox/README.md

 _Assignment_

 From http://backend.turing.io/module2/projects/mini-project:

 Project Option IdeaBox:

 Let’s create an app to record your ideas.
 Host your app live on Heroku.

 Ideas

     An idea can be created by a user.
     An idea can be edited/updated only by the user that created it.
     An idea can be destroyed only by the user that created it.
     When a user types a new idea into the form, there is a selection dropdown for choosing the correct category.
 See Categories below for more information.

 Categories

     Ideas belong to a category.
     Categories can be created and destroyed by a logged-in admin user (regular logged in users cannot create categories).
     Categories can be destroyed by a logged-in admin user (regular logged in users cannot destroy categories).

 Images
     Users can add an image to their own idea.
     An image can have many ideas and an idea can have many images.
     Images can only be created by an admin user.
 The most simplistic way to implement images is to store a url to an online image.
-If you’re feeling fancy and want to upload your own images, check out Carrierwave or Paperclip.

 Authentication and Authorization

     Users need to log in to see their ideas.
     Users can only see their own ideas – they should not be able to visit another user’s page.
     Users cannot create ideas for other users.